-AND WHEN I’M DOG TIRED?
-Take your pick from one of the 56 rooms at the hotel.
-They are split into four different categories – Cosy, Comfy, Spacious and Decadent – and all are gorgeous.
+There are 56 gorgeous rooms at the hotel that are split into four different categories – Cosy, Comfy, Spacious and Decadent.
 We followed the maze of corridors to a Spacious room at the front of the hotel with high ceilings, a cool mustard and blue colour scheme and retro furniture.

 I loved the little touches, such as the old dial-up phone and the tea and coffee tray with homemade biscuits.
 The modern shower room, with luxurious Green & Spring toiletries, was also a real treat and the bed was just perfect to sink into after a big feed in the restaurant downstairs.

-Our room (number 24) was away from a lot of the other accommodation but quite noisy, thanks to the busy road outside.
+Our room (Number 24) was away from a lot of the other accommodation but was quite noisy because of the busy road outside.
 If you’re a light sleeper – or your dog is – you might be better off asking for a room at the back of the hotel.
 Car parking is also available for £10 per day but spaces are limited.